Punk Style and the Anti-Sneakerhead

 So, What's Punk Really About Anyway?
 (Hint: It's Not About Being Tidy)

 At its heart, punk is all about DIY: Do It Yourself.
 Couldn't get a record deal?
 Start your own label.
 Couldn't book a gig?
 Play in a basement or a squat.
 Couldn't afford fancy clothes?
 Rip up what you had, draw on it, stitch it back together wrong.
-This ethos wasn't just practical; it was deeply ideological.
+This ethos wasn't just practical; it was ideological.
 It was a giant middle finger to the polished, corporate, consumer-driven machine.
-Why buy into their perfect, pre-packaged world when you could create your own messy, authentic one?
+Why buy into their perfect, pre-packaged world when you could make your own messy, authentic one?

 Why Beat-Up Chucks Became the Unofficial Uniform